White Varietals

 SEYVAL BLANC

 Seyval blanc is a hybrid wine grape variety used to make white wines.
-Its vines ripen early, are productive and are suited to fairly cool climates.
+It's vines ripen early, are productive and are suited to fairly cool climates.
 Seyval blanc is grown mainly in England, the United States east coast (specifically the Finger Lakes region of upstate New York regions in Ohio and Virginia), in the Pacific Northwest (Oregon), as well as to a lesser extent in Canada.

 Seyval blanc has a characteristic citrus element in the aroma and taste, as well as a minerality that may be compared to white Burgundy.
 It can offer notes of white peach, pine, apple, and hints of wheat.
-This wine pairs well with light proteins, and if often highlighted by northern coastal seafoods, or rich marbled pork and free-range fowl.
+This wine pairs well with light proteins, and is often highlighted by northern coastal seafoods, or rich marbled pork and free-range fowl.

 FRONTENAC GRIS